Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Introduction

 \subsection{The AAA-least squares algorithm}

 We consider several biologically inspired scenarios in two (2D) and three dimensions (3D).
-In 2D, we develop a new method for solving such two-domain electrostatic problems by adapting the AAA-least squares (AAA-LS) algorithm developed by Trefethen and colleagues, see e.g. \cite{trefethen2020numerical,costa2023aaa,nakatsukasa2023first}.
+In 2D, we develop a new method for solving such two-domain electrostatic problems by adapting the combined adaptive Antoulas-Anderson (AAA) and least-squares (LS) algorithm (AAA-LS) developed by Trefethen and colleagues; see, e.g., \cite{trefethen2020numerical,costa2023aaa,nakatsukasa2023first}.
 Mathematically, the problem is to find the harmonic electric potential $V$ interior and exterior to the flower, subject to prescribed conditions at the flower-air interface and given behaviour in the far-field.
 This potential $V$ can be written as the real part of an analytic function $F(z)$ approximated by rational functions: a polynomial plus a sum of singular terms involving poles clustered near corners/cusps on the flower boundary.
-While these poles can be placed a priori close to the corners as in the open source code the ``Lightning Laplace Solver'' (see \cite{gopal2019solving,trefethen2020numerical}), the AAA algorithm (pronounced triple-A) can instead be used to adapt the singularities to the solution directly \cite{costa2023aaa}.
-The function $F$ is then found using a linear least squares (LS) algorithm.
+While these poles can be placed a priori close to the corners as in the open source code the ``lightning Laplace solver'' (see \cite{gopal2019solving,trefethen2020numerical}), the AAA algorithm (pronounced triple-A) can instead be used to adapt the singularities to the solution directly \cite{costa2023aaa}.
+The function $F$ is then found using a linear LS algorithm.